Recognised as a stand out

 Infratec has also rehabilitated Nauru's electricity distribution system by rebuilding the network through the supply and installation of overhead line equipment, switchgear, transformers and training local linemen.

-Infratec general manager Luke van Zeller said the small team's projects were always about community, not just mechanical components.
+Infratec General Manager-Business Development Luke van Zeller said the small team's projects were always about community, not just mechanical components.

 Communities whose health and wellbeing were improved by its projects continued to acknowledge its work with updates and photographs.